 After finding a page, a robot analyzes its content: the text, images, videos, and code.
 This information is then saved and organized in a massive database called the index.
 Think of indexing as adding a new book to the library's official card catalog.

-• What this means for you: Not everything that gets crawled gets indexed.
-Pages with duplicate, thin, or useless content, or pages blocked by a robots.txt file, will be ignored.
-Your content has to be valuable to earn its spot in the index.
+What this means for you: Not everything that gets crawled gets indexed.
+Pages with duplicate, thin, or useless content – and increasingly, AI-generated content that offers no original insight beyond what's already in the index – will be filtered out.
+Google's 2025 core updates sharpened this filter significantly.
+Your content has to be genuinely valuable, and preferably irreplaceable, to earn its spot in the index.

 Step 3: Ranking (Recommending)